jasonlipo/contract-whist/README.md

 # Contract Whist
-An open-source online version of the popular Contract Whist
+An open-source online version of the popular Contract Whist.

 https://whist.jasonlipowicz.tech